ZebraDevs/fetch_pbd/README.md

 This behaviour is a bit complicated.
 It is recommended that you specify the full path to files or else it will look in your .ros folder.
 If you specify a from_file then actions will be loaded from that file.
 They will replace the ones in your session database.
 Whatever was in your session database will get stored in a timestamped file in your .ros folder (not overwritten).
-If you specify a to_file then whatever is in your current session file be saved to that file.
+If you specify a to_file then the session you are starting will be saved to that file.
 ```bash
 source ~/catkin_ws/devel/setup.bash
 roslaunch fetch_pbd_interaction pbd.launch from_file:=/full/path/from.json to_file:=/full/path/to.json